Christmas: Sport

 Christmas during the Middle Ages was a public festival with annual indulgences, including sporting.
 When Puritans outlawed Christmas in England in December 1647 the crowd brought out footballs as a symbol of festive misrule.
 The Orkney Christmas Day Ba' tradition continues.
 In the former top tier of English football, home and away Christmas Day and Boxing Day double headers were often played guaranteeing football clubs large crowds by allowing many working people their only chance to watch a game.
 Champions Preston North End faced Aston Villa on Christmas Day 1889 and the last December 25 fixture was in 1965 in England, Blackpool beating Blackburn Rovers 4–2.
 One of the most memorable images of the Christmas truce during World War I was the games of football played between the opposing sides on Christmas Day 1914.

-Scandinavia and the Nordics

-In Scandinavia—Denmark, Norway, Sweden—where Lutheranism is dominant, Christmas (jul) is celebrated on 24 December.
-In Sweden, it is traditional for companies to host a Christmas buffet lunch (julbord or jullunch) for their employees a week before Christmas.
-To prevent food poisoning during the holiday season, Swedish newspapers annually publish reports and laboratory tests warning the public to avoid leaving cold cuts, mayonnaise, and other perishable foods at room temperature to prevent spoilage.
-Christmas in Sweden is a time to indulge in festive meals, with roasted ham being the centerpiece of the feast.
-However, the exact day for enjoying this treat varies across regions, with each area having its own traditions.
-Another well-established custom in Sweden is tuning in to watch a special Disney television program at precisely 3 p.m. on December 24.

-In Norway, the Christmas feast is held on December 24, with each region offering its own special dishes for Christmas dinner.
-After the meal, "Julenissen" (where "jule" means Christmas and "nissen" refers to a mythical elf in Norwegian folklore) brings gifts to well-behaved children.
-Following a quiet family gathering on December 25, another grand celebration takes place on Boxing Day, December 26, where children go door-to-door visiting neighbors and receiving treats.

 Choice of date

 A mosaic dated to around 300 AD in the Tomb of the Julii, an apparently Christian tomb in the Vatican Necropolis.
 Most scholars believe it depicts Jesus as the sun god Sol / Helios.